Jean Marie.

 “I am in love with her.
 She’s the only one.
 She will always be the only one.”

-We stood.
-He was hunched over, as he looked up at me.
+He was slightly bent over, looking up at me.

-“I hope you enjoy your holiday,” he said, smiling with tears.
+“I hope you enjoy your holiday,” he said, bittersweet tears in his eyes as he patted my arm.

-Then he walked slowly through the quiet cafeteria, turned the corner, and disappeared.
+Then he walked slowly away, permanently hunched with age.
+He crossed the quiet, empty cafeteria, turned the corner, and disappeared.

 I placed the AirPods—still resting in my palm—back into their case and wiped the tears from my eyes.